Summer solstice tale of 2 cities | EarthSky.org

 Look above at the simulated view of Earth as the sun is rising over the Eastern Seaboard of the United States on the day of the winter solstice.
 Note that the terminator – the sunrise line – pretty much coincides with the East Coast, giving a similar sunrise time for residents along the Atlantic Seaboard.

-Sunrise/solar noon/sunset times on December 21, 2017 via the US Naval Observatory
+Sunrise/solar noon/sunset times on December 21, 2019, via the U..S Naval Observatory

 |City